-Because the Nisbet Honors Program is interdisciplinary and aims to give students a broad base of knowledge, students will not be allowed to take all of their coursework in only one department or with only one professor.
+Because the Nisbet Honors Program is interdisciplinary and aims to give students a broad a GPA below 3.0 and may not receive credit toward program completion for an honors course for which they receive a grade below C-. base of knowledge, students will not be allowed to take all of their coursework in only one department or with only one professor.
 A student must take the following courses:

-• Freshman Honors Seminar

-(or, if the student enters after her freshman fall, another honors course to replace it).

-• Interdisciplinary Honors Seminar

-Students who successfully complete a Freshman Honors course take these small interdisciplinary courses.
+- Freshman Honors Seminar (or, if the student enters after her freshman fall, another honors course to replace it). - · Interdisciplinary Honors Seminar - Students who successfully complete a Freshman Honors course take these small interdisciplinary courses.
 Professors from different fields team teach these courses.
-Recent offerings include The Politics of Energy and The 1960's in History and Music.

-• Junior Honors Seminar (HON 399H)

-One credit, pass/fail, open to upperclassmen, with priority given to juniors and seniors.

-• Either a Senior Honors Thesis

-(see below) or two more honors experiences (such as two additional honors courses, an honors directed independent study, or some combination of the above).
+Recent offerings include The Politics of Energy and The 1960's in History and Music. - Junior Honors Seminar (HON 399H) One credit, pass/fail, open to upperclassmen, with priority given to juniors and seniors. - Either a Senior Honors Thesis - (see below) or two more honors experiences (such as two additional honors courses, an honors directed independent study, or some combination of the above).
 Generally only one honors directed independent study counts toward program completion.

-Senior Honors Thesis
+SENIOR HONORS THESIS